SJECollins/ci-pp3-cyoa/README.md

 ## Known Bugs

-- The app does not work on mobile devices.
+- The app does not work on mobile devices at this time.
-  - It was not designed to work on mobile devices as it is not a requirement for the project.
-As of yet, I have not come across a way to make it function on my iPhone.

 # Deployment